18ft Skiff: The modern 18 ft Skiff

 Today there are two modern hull designs racing.
 The "International 18" is based on a design by Iain Murray, while the B18 was designed by Julian Bethwaite.
 The Australian 18 Footer League allows only the International 18, with the annual JJ Giltinan International Trophy contended with the one design Murray hull.
 The European Class Association allows both designs to compete against each other.

 Although there are differences in the sailing aspects of the two designs, their measurements are very close, with a waterline length of 18 ft (5.49 m) and an average beam of 6 to 8 feet (1.83 to 2.44 m), not including the wings.
 With wings the maximum beam is 14 feet for the "International 18" and 18 feet for Open 18's sailed at Sydney Flying Squadron and Skiffs Australia.
 When the boat is dry it should weigh not less than 375 lb (170 kg) including wings, foils (centreboard and rudder) and the number one rig of sails, spars and ropes.

 In the 1980s and '90s wings were widened to the extreme – some boats having maximum beam of 29 feet.
 Such wings proved unmanageable, with the crews too much on the brink of disaster for consistent success.

-While true 18' skiffs have no sail area or mast height limitations, the limit that the 18 footer League has specified for their one-design sub class is a maximum mast height of 33 ft (10 m), truly powerful on an 18' hull.
+While 18 ft Skiffs have no sail area or mast height limitations, the limit that the 18 footer League has specified for their one-design sub class is a maximum mast height of 33 ft (10 m), truly powerful on an 18' hull.
 The entire rig, which supports sails with unlimited area, is currently controlled by three trapezing crew members.